amostony333-arch/Cyclemind/README.md

 ## The Trading Strategy

-### Core Philosophy

-Markets move in regimes.
-A strategy that works in a bull trend will get destroyed in sideways chop.
-CycleMind's first job on every cycle is to classify the current market regime before touching position sizing or direction. **No signal fires against the regime.
-Ever.**

-### Regime Engine
+### Why It Works

-Every asset is scored using a composite confidence score weighted across four factors:
+The regime engine scores each asset using a composite confidence score weighted across four factors:

 | Factor | Weight |
 |--------|--------|